 Using a bucket for pouring water around the plant isn’t great either.
 The water is applied too quickly and may not soak in before most of it runs off.
 Also, if you’re not careful you may accidentally wash some soil away also, causing unsightly ruts in the mulch.

 If you must use a bucket, make 3 small holes in the bottom of a 5-gallon bucket using a drill or hammer and nail.
 Put the bucket next to the plant and fill it with water.
 The water will come out slowly from the holes at the bottom.
 You may need to use some small sticks or rocks under the bucket to make sure the bucket is level.

 If you are planting in spring or summer, you will water slightly differently than when you plant in fall.

 When planting in spring or summer, water 3 times per week for the first 3 weeks and then twice a week until the leaves fall off in autumn.
-If the plant is evergreen, keep up the twice per week watering until after Thanksgiving.
+If the plant is evergreen, keep up the twice per week watering until the end of December.

 Deciduous plants (these plants lose their leaves in autumn)

 When you plant in the fall, watering times will depend on whether the plant is deciduous or evergreen.

 - If the plant still has leaves, follow the watering guidelines until the leaves fall off